Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 It was a ghetto.

-It was, it was, it was a poor neighborhood.
+It was a poor neighborhood.

-I mean to put it, but some reason it had some cultural attachment to the left.
+I mean, to put it, but some reason it had some cultural attachment to the left.

 A lot of great art came out of there in their minds, and a lot of great music came out of there.